-1. Filing Information
+Filing Information

-- · Whether you have to file a return - When your nonresident alien spouse can be considered a U.S. resident - When, how, and where to file your return - How to express foreign currency in U.S. dollars - What happens if you pay too little or too much tax - · When and how to file information returns
+- · Whether you have to file a return - · When your nonresident alien spouse can be considered a U.S. resident - · When, how, and where to file your return - · How to express foreign currency in U.S. dollars - What happens if you pay too little or too much tax - · When and how to file information returns

-- 501 Exemptions, Standard Deduction, and Filing Information

-- 505 Tax Withholding and Estimated Tax

-- 519 U.S. Tax Guide for Aliens

-- ☐ 945 Tax Information for Those Affected by Operation Desert Storm

-- 520 Scholarships and Fellowships

-- □ 1040ES Estimated Tax for Individuals - 1040X Amended U.S. Individual Income Tax Return - 2350 Application for Extension of Time To File U.S. Income Tax Return - 2555 Foreign Earned Income - 2555-EZ Foreign Earned Income Exclusion - □ 2688 Application for Additional Extension of Time To File U.S. Individual Income Tax Return - □ 4868 Application for Automatic Extension of Time To File U.S. Individual Income Tax Return

-- 5471 Information Return of U.S. Persons With Respect To Certain Foreign Corporations - □ 8822 Change of Address - □ SS-5 Application for a Social Security Card - ☐ TD F 90-22.1 Report of Foreign Bank and Financial Accounts
+Publication Armed Forces Tax Guide □ 501 Exemptions, Standard Deduction, and Filing Information □ 505 Tax Withholding and Estimated Tax □ 519 U.S. Tax Guide for Aliens □ 520 Scholarships and Fellowships Form (and Instructions) □ 1040ES Estimated Tax for Individuals □ 1040X Amended U.S. Individual Income Tax Return □ 2350 Application for Extension of Time To File U.S. Income Tax Return □ 2555 Foreign Earned Income □ 2555-EZ Foreign Earned Income Exclusion □ 2688 Application for Additional Extension of Time To File U.S. Individual Income Tax Return ☐ 4868 Application for Automatic Extension of Time To File U.S. Individual Income Tax Return ☐ 5471 Information Return of U.S. Persons With Respect To Certain Foreign Corporations ☐ 8822 Change of Address □ SS-5 Application for a Social Security ☐ TD F 90-22.1 Report of Foreign Bank and Financial Accounts □ W-7 Application for IRS Individual Taxpayer Identification Number